chuahb72/Forex_Predictor/README.md

 In this project, we will attempt to create a **predictive model** for **Intraday Retail Traders**.
 The model will use **historical Price and technical indicators data** to predict **probability of price increase or decrease within the next defined time period (24hrs, 7 days etc)**.

 The model must first **generalize well** for both seen and unseen future time-series data.
-Once that is achieved, model should conceptually allow user to **break-even or be profitable**.
+Once that is achieved, model should conceptually allow user to be **profitable**.

 # Disclaimer
 - Foreign Exchange (FOREX) is a form of leveraged trading with significant levels of risk.